xpack-dev-tools/openocd-xpack/website/docs/install/_install-easy.md

-With **xpm** available, installing the latest version of the package and adding it as a development dependency for a project is quite easy:
+With **xpm** available, installing the latest version of the package and adding it as a development dependency for a project is quite easy.

 At first use, add a `package.json` to the project, if not already there.